OleErikPeistorpet/OE-Lib/README.md

 ### Other practical stuff

-If not using Boost, you need to manually define OEL_NO_BOOST for some compilers.
+If not using Boost, you need to manually define OEL_NO_BOOST for some older compilers.

 To use dense matrixes, quaternions, etc. from the Eigen library efficiently in dynarray: include `optimize_ext/eigen_dense.h`